Dherse/masterproef/content/4_phos.typ

 === Patterns <sec_patterns>

-Patters are used for pattern matching and destructuring, and are a core part of the language.
+Patterns are used for pattern matching and destructuring, and are a core part of the language.
 They are used for matching values, tuples, and other types.
-They are also used to destructure complex values into its constituents.
+They are also used to destructure complex values into their constituents.
 Patterns are used in many statements, such as the `match` statement, the `let` variable assignment statement, the `for` loop statement, and function argument declarations.
-The general form of pattern can be see in @lst_ex_pattern
+The general form of pattern can be see in @lst_ex_pattern.
-.

 #figurex(
     caption: [
         Example in @phos of patterns.